Qlik: History

 The company focused on the area of business intelligence, growing from 35 employees in 1999 to 70 in 2003.
 In 2004, the firm decided to expand internationally and moved the company headquarters to the U.S., while development stayed in Lund.
 That year, it secured $12.5 million in venture capital funding from equity firms Accel Partners and Jerusalem Venture Partners.

-QlikView 7 was released in 2005 and the single-user desktop tool was replaced with a server-based web tool, and in 2006, the company had $44 million in revenue.
+QlikView 7 was released in 2005, and the single-user desktop tool was replaced with a server-based web tool.
+In 2006, the company had $44 million in revenue.

 In 2007, Lars Björk became CEO.